bastibe/transplant/README.md

 print(matlab.help('magic')[0])
 ```

 Note that Python lists are converted to cell arrays in Matlab.
+Matlab matrices are converted to Numpy arrays and vice versa.

 HOW DOES IT WORK?
 -----------------

 Transplant opens Matlab as a subprocess, then connects both ends via 0MQ in a request-response pattern.
 Matlab then runs the _transplant_ server and starts listening for messages.
 Now, Python can send messages to Matlab, and Matlab will respond.

-All messages are JSON-encoded objects, with a `type` and `type`-dependant other keys.
-This way, Python can ask for different things, and Matlab can answer with different items.
-For example, Python might ask for a function to be executed, and Matlab might answer with either a return value, or an error.
+All messages are JSON-encoded objects.
+There are five messages types used by Python:

+* `eval` evaluates a string.
+* `put` and `get` set and retrieve a global variable.
+* `call` calls a Matlab function with some function arguments.
+* `die` tells Matlab to shut down.

+Matlab can then respond with one of three message types:

+* `ack` for successful execution.
+* `value` for a return value.
+* `error` if there was an error during execution.

+In addition to the regular JSON data types, _transplant_ uses a specially formatted JSON array for transmitting numerical matrices as binary data.
+This allows for efficient data exchange and prevents rounding errors.

 TODO
 ----

-- implement a way to send numeric matrices.
 - Implement _transplant_ servers in Julia and PyPy.
 - Implement _transplant_ clients in Python, Julia, PyPy and Matlab.
 - Implement `import` message for non-Matlabs.